-After the operation you are advised to wear a sanitary towel for a week or so as there may be a little bleeding.
-Initially you will be swollen and you should avoid exercise for at least two weeks and sex for six weeks.
-The stitches are very fine and dissolve after two to three weeks.
+In most cases you are able to return home the same day as labial reduction surgery, with no need for an overnight stay in hospital.
+However, it is likely you will experience some pain and swelling for at least a few days after the operation.
+After the operation you are advised to wear a sanitary towel for around a week as there may be a small level of bleeding.
+You should avoid exercise for at least two weeks following the operation and sex for at least six weeks.
+The dissolvable stitches will be gone after two to three weeks.

 As with any surgery, there is a risk of complications with labial reduction surgery although these are rare.
 If you experience bleeding in the labia after the operation you may need to return to theatre for the blood (haematoma) to be removed.
 An infection is also a possibility, and whilst extremely rare, painful scars can remain but usually settle within six weeks.